vladimir-shcherbakov/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmDiagnosticSetting.md

 ```

 ### -StorageAccountId
-Specifies the ID of the Storage account in which to save the data.
+Specifies the resource ID of the storage account in which the data is saved.

 ```yaml
 Type: String